Dementia and sight loss

 - avoiding obstacles

-- locating food on your plate
+- finding food on your plate

-- seeing well with your current glasses
+- seeing well with your glasses

 You might find your behaviour changes as a reaction to the sight loss.
 Some people with dementia find they;